Camlava/limitless/README.md

 Download: https://dev.mysql.com/downloads/workbench/
 1. Install MySQL Workbench
+     - When installing, MySQL will ask to create an account.
+This isn't necessary for our project and can be skipped.
-2. Launch MySQL Workbench
+3. Launch MySQL Workbench
      - Click the "+" icon next to MySQL Connections to create a new connection.
-3. Connect to Dockerized MySQL (Use the connection details from the Docker setup above (host, port, user, password).
+4. Connect to Dockerized MySQL (Use the connection details from the Docker setup above (host, port, user, password).
      - If connection fails, wait 10-15s for MySQL to finish initializing and re-try.

 ## Backend